List of Marvel Comics teams and organizations: Winter Guard

-The Winter Guard is Russia's sanctioned superhero team.

 Witches

 Wolfpack

+The Wolfpack are an organization appearing in American comics published by Marvel Comics.
+They first appeared in Marvel Graphic Novel: Wolfpack (1987) and were created by Larry Hama and Ron Wilson.

 The Wolfpack are a group of five teenagers that reside in the South Bronx, in New York City.
 They were originally selected for their extraordinary abilities and aptitude by a retired Naval officer known only as Mr. Mack.
 He trained each of them separately from adolescence into their teen years in hand-to-hand combat, strategy, stealth, speed, endurance, and raw strength.
 When they were ready, he introduced them to each other.
 According to ancient legend, the Wolfpack has existed for at least two millennia, and serves as a cosmic balance to a group of mortal men completely devoid of compassion, love or charity, known as the Nine.
 The new Wolfpack soon began battling the forces of the Nine in the Bronx and continue to protect and patrol the Bronx, and battle the forces of The Nine.

 The Wolfpack appear in the House of M, as a gang of superpowered teens in the Bronx; in which Luke Cage made a treaty with the group.
 Members include Robbie Baldwin, Turbo, Darkhawk, Rage, Alex Power with his sister Julie and Raphael Vega, who is their leader.
-The team were seen later arranging a meeting with one of the Pride's kids; but this turns into a trap by Federal Agent Boom Boom, in which the Wolfpack were easily defeated by her, the Blob and Typhoid Mary.
+The team were seen later arranging a meeting with one of the Pride's kids; but this turns into a trap by Federal Agent Boom Boom, in which the Wolfpack were easily defeated by her, Blob, and Typhoid Mary.
 The team is apprehended and Vega surrenders.
 Vega, alongside Shang-Chi are charged with terrorism.
 The team were later freed by Luke Cage (along with the Dragons), in which they join in with the Avengers against Thunderbird's Brotherhood.

 Women Warriors

+The Women Warriors are an organization appearing in American comic books published by Marvel Comics.

 The Women Warriors are Delaware's sanctioned superhero team that is part of the Fifty-State Initiative during the "Dark Reign" storyline.
 It consists of Asp, Black Mamba, Diamondback, Quicksand, and Skein.

 World Counterterrorism Agency

+The World Counterterrorism Agency (W.C.A.) is an organization appearing in American comic books published by Marvel Comics.

-The World Counterterrorism Agency (W.C.A.) is a counterterrorism organization founded by a group of ex-S.H.I.E.L.D. agents, including Mockingbird, following the events of the Secret Invasion storyline.
+The World Counterterrorism Agency is a counterterrorism organization founded by a group of ex-S.H.I.E.L.D. agents, including Mockingbird, following the events of the Secret Invasion storyline.
 Other members include Hawkeye and Dominic Fortune.